SomeoddpilotInc/Someoddpilot-Coding-Style/javascript.md

 jQuery is not a utility for general Javascript patterns.
 Use it for what it is good for, but leave the rest to more approriate libraries.

+## Underscore

+Underscore is a great, functional Javascript library.

 ## Backbone

 Backbone is our go to library for MV* pattern Javascript.